-To take classes at Convention 2022, you will use our class ticketing system, which has two forms:
+To take classes at Convention 2023, you will use our class ticketing system, which has two phases:

-- Online Advance Ticketing, in which you will request classes via the website interface—this is by far the recommended method;
+- Online Advance Ticketing, in which you will request classes via the website interface;

-- On-Site Ticketing, in which you can request classes if you have registered after the advance ticketing process has already been run.
+- Online Self-Serve Ticketing, in which you can request, add, and/or drop classes after the advance ticketing process has already been run.

 Details are below.

 - Online Advance Ticketing